 Pomegranate contains high amounts of polyphenol antioxidants and nitrates, which are highly effective at widening blood vessels and improving blood flow.

-As a result, adding pomegranate to your diet may help to improve circulation and blood flow.
-This can increase the rate at which oxygen is transported to muscle tissue, which can be particularly beneficial for active individuals.
+Adding pomegranate to your diet may help improve circulation and blood flow.
+This can increase the rate at which oxygen is transported to muscle tissue, which can be particularly beneficial for more active individuals.

-Another study revealed that consuming 500ml of pomegranate juice each day, either during or before strength training, reduced muscle damage, soreness, and inflammation in elite athletes.
+Another study revealed that consuming 500ml of pomegranate juice every day, either during or before strength training, reduced muscle damage, soreness, and inflammation in elite athletes.

-Aside from eating pomegranate as a snack or enjoying it as a juice, it also makes a nice addition to a number of recipes.
-In this list of pomegranate recipes from Olive, it’s used in salads, couscous dishes, sauces, and desserts.
+Aside from eating pomegranate as a snack or enjoying it as juice, it’s also a nice addition to many recipes.
+In this list of pomegranate recipes from Olive, the fruit is used in salads, couscous dishes, sauces, and desserts.

 5. Turmeric